szamon/Quiz/readme.md

 Hi.
-I prepared some quiz for you.
+I`ve prepared some quiz for you.
 Check it out!